-Physics today Over its 2600 years long history the character and methods of physics have changed radically.
+Physics today - Over its 2600 years long history the character and methods of physics have changed radically.
 However, its aim has remained the same: to grasp, by universal principles, the fundamental structure of the material world and to use these insights for the explanation of the broad range of everyday and experimental natural phenomena.

-bodies, as well as the evolution and structure of the universe as a whole.
+In that sense physics is the fundamental natural science, embracing the processes controlled by men through artefacts.
+Therefore, physics provides the basis for many fields of technology, as well as for the understanding of other natural sciences, and it has substantial influence on their progress.
+Many diagnostic methods in medicine are based on the techniques initially developed in physics.
+Laser stands among the greatest inventions used nowadays in communications, engineering, material processing, medicine, and other purposes.
+Thanks to brilliant theoretical and experimental breakthroughs, contemporary physics takes us far beyond everyday experience and concepts, confronting the human mind with greater challenges than ever before.
+Today we are striving to comprehend the strange behavior of elementary particles - singly and bounded in structures like atoms, atomic nuclei or condensed matter - and the secrets of celestial as a whole.
 University training in physics leads young people to the very heart of these exciting developments.
-It builds up clear, systematic, consistent and creative thinking, offers thrilling insights into the secrets of nature, and challenges us to participate in unveiling the structure of the world and in the application of physics in various human endeavours.

-Integral undergraduate and graduate study of physics Research oriented study of physics is an integral undergraduate and graduate five-year study, demanding a full competence in theoretical and experimental physics, as well as the basic knowledge of mathematics and computer science.
+It builds up clear, systematic, consistent and creative thinking, offers thrilling insights into the secrets of nature, and challenges us to participate in unveiling the structure of the world and in the application of physics in various human endeavors.
+Integral undergraduate and graduate study of physics - Research oriented study of physics is an integral undergraduate and graduate five-year study, demanding a full competence in theoretical and experimental physics, as well as the basic knowledge of mathematics and computer science.
 The students who complete the study obtain the degree "Master of Science in Physics" (mag. phys.).
 In order to gain the degree students need to collect 300 ECTS credits.
-The physics study is open to the transfer of students from related studies, but on conditon of passing a differential exam.
-Masters of physics are competent to enrol in the postgraduate doctoral study of physics and they can find positions at universities, research institutes, medical institutions, nuclear power stations, industry, financial institutions, etc. During the first two years of the study students obtain basic theoretical and practical knowledge in physics, mathematics and computer science; at the third and the fourth year they get acquainted with theoretical methods in physics (electrodynamics, quantum and statistical physics) and take medium level courses in current fields of research (physics of elementary particles, nuclear physics, physics of condensed matter, astrophysics, experimental methods, etc.).
+The physics study is open to the transfer of students from related studies, but on condition of passing a differential exam.
+Masters of physics are competent to enroll in the postgraduate doctoral study of physics and they can find positions at universities, research institutes, medical institutions, nuclear power stations, industry, financial institutions, etc. During the first two years of the study students obtain basic theoretical and practical knowledge in physics, mathematics and computer science; at the third and the fourth year they get acquainted with theoretical methods in physics (electrodynamics, quantum and statistical physics) and take medium level courses in current fields of research (physics of elementary particles, nuclear physics, physics of condensed matter, astrophysics, experimental methods, etc.).
 They also have to choose at least 4 courses from a broad list of specialized subjects.
 In the fifth year, students choose courses depending on their career preference and spend a full semester working on a graduation thesis.

-Educational studies The Department offers study in the following programmes: Master of Education in Physics (mag. educ. phys.), Master of Education in Physics and Computer Science (mag. educ. phys. et inf.), and Master of Education in Physics and Technology (mag. educ. phys. et techn.).
-All these studies are integral undergraduate and graduate five-year studies, demanding a competence in physics (and computer science or technology respectively), as well as the basic knowledge of mathematics, pedagogy, psychology, general didactics and specific methods of teaching physics.
+Educational studies - The Department offers study in the following programmes: Master of Education in Physics (mag. educ. phys.), Master of Education in Physics and Computer Science (mag. educ. phys. et inf.), and Master of Education in Physics and Technology (mag. educ. phys. et techn.).
+All these studies are integral graduate fi eyear studies, demanding a competence in physics (and computer science or technology respectively), as well as the basic knowledge of mathematics, pedagogy, psychology, general didactics and specific methods of teaching physics.
 In order to gain the degree, students need to collect 300 ECTS credits.
 Masters of education can find positions in primary and secondary schools.